Emzykings/DFA_DATATHON_DATA_ENGINEERING_ARROW/Docs/access_instructions.md

 Open PGAdmin and right-click on "Servers" in the Object Browser and select "Create" > "Server".
 Enter Connection Details:
 Name: Give it a name like "Aiven PostgreSQL".
-Host: Use the hostname from Aiven, e.g., pg-12345.aivencloud.com.
+Host: Use the hostname from Aiven.
-Port: The port from Aiven, e.g., 21061.
+Port: The port from Aiven.
-Maintenance DB: Your Aiven database_name.
+Maintenance DB: Aiven database_name.
 Username: The Aiven username.
 Password: The Aiven password.
 SSL Configuration: